mlabs-haskell/lambda-buffers/docs/aiken-integration.md

 }
 ```

-would produce an error like
+would produce an error as follows.

 ```bash
 $ aiken build